Lockdown lifted at Hanscom Air Force Base after bomb scare

-BEDFORD, MA (WHDH) - Hanscom Air Force Base in Bedford has returned to normal operations after a bomb scare Thursday prompted a four-hour lockdown.
+BEDFORD, Mass.
+(WHDH) – Hanscom Air Force Base in Bedford has returned to normal operations after a bomb scare Thursday prompted a four-hour lockdown.

 A state police bomb squad unit, local police, ATF officers and FBI officials responded around 9 a.m. to the base after a routine screening of a truck at an entrance gate found “potentially explosive materials,” officials said.

 “There was a positive test for the potential presence of explosives.
-There was a second check done that also tested positive,” state police Major Francis Leahy said.
+There was a second check done that also tested positive,” Massachusetts State Police Major Francis Leahy said.

 The base immediately announced the closure of the Vandenberg Gate, which is located along on Route 2A, after a bomb-sniffing dog zeroed in on a crate that was on board the moving truck.
 A swab test found “explosive residue.”